 - 1. Oral Presentation and Handout: An oral presentation of ten minutes or less, accompanied by a two-page handout presenting an interpretation of one of the works assigned, drawn from an article or chapter by a scholar, and including a brief chronology of the author's life.
 To be presented on one of the dates the work is discussed.
 Sign up for a date to present. - 2.
-Short Story Club & Short Paper: Select a collection of linked short stories from the list attached to this syllabus and persuade at least two other class members to read it with you (or allow yourself to be persuaded to read a novel preferred by at least two other class members).
+Graphic Novel Club & Short Paper: Select a novel from the list attached to this syllabus and persuade at least two other class members to read it with you (or allow yourself to be persuaded to read a novel preferred by at least two other class members).
 You will meet three times in class to discuss it.
-You will also write a two-to-three page paper on one of the stories, focusing on plot, setting, or character, and present this paper to the club member(s) at the third and final meeting, then turn it in to the instructor in electronic form. - 3.
-Reading Responses & Quizzes: You will be asked to take some short in-class quizzes and to write informal, thoughtful responses to the reading, including any pertinent questions or confusions with which you are struggling.
-These responses should be at least 200 words (approximately one typewritten standard page in 12 point font with regular margins).
+You will also write a two-to-three page paper on one of the stories, focusing on the interaction of visual and textual elements in a short passage from the graphic novel, and then present this paper to the club member(s) at the third and final meeting before turning it in to the instructor in electronic form. - 3.
+Reading Responses & Quizzes: You will be asked to take some short in-class guizzes and to write informal, thoughtful responses to the reading, including any pertinent questions or confusions with which you are struggling.
+These responses should be about 200 words (approximately one typewritten standard page in 12 point font with regular margins).
 They should be submitted in handwritten or printed hardcopy in class, because they will sometimes be used as conversation-starters in small group discussions.
 The reading responses are due on the dates indicated in the calendar below. - 4 Participation: Lectures will provide background, but this course will also rely on small and large-group discussions.
-Come to class having read the day's assignment, and find time to look up helpful information about the book and its author, or to answer a question raised in the text by an unfamiliar word, situation, or place.
+Come to class having read the day's assignment, and find time to look up helpful information about the book and its author, or to find an answer to a question raised in the text by an unfamiliar word.
 In class, find opportunities to contribute to the discussion and demonstrate engagement with the text. - 5.
 Midterm Examination: Essay and short answer format.
-Date of the midterm is indicated on the calendar - 6.
-Research Paper: A 6-8 page paper on a topic of your choosing.
+Date of the midterm is indicated on the calendar. - 6.
+Research Paper: A 6-8 page paper on a topic of your choosing, approved by the instructor.
 You must submit a proposal with a brief description (a paragraph or so) and short bibliography of secondary sources (five or more citations), annotated if possible.
 See calendar for dates the proposal and paper are due.

-Short Story Club Choices:
+Graphic Novel Club Choices: